-Cycling improves your health, is kind to your wallet and the environment, and is an excellent way to take in the city
+Cycling is kind to your health, your wallet and the environment; it is also an excellent way to take in the city

-Before you go, see our Seville travel guide.
+Before you go, check out our Montréal travel guide.

-Before you go, make use of our London travel guide to find all the cool places in London.
+Before you go, make use of our London travel guide to help plan your trip.

 Buenos Aires, Argentina

 The coastal city of Buenos Aires sits on flat lands where the Rio de la Plata empties into the Atlantic Ocean.
-As the city is vast (it has 48 districts called barrios) yet devoid of elevation, getting around Buenos Aires by bikes is a breeze.
-The city’s cycling network includes more than 230km (143 miles) of bike lanes, as well as the EcoBici scheme providing free bikes for up to an hour per trip from 396 bike stations across the city.
-You’ll even find cycling tours that will guide you through many of the city’s most enticing sights.
+The city is vast (it has 48 districts called barrios) but devoid of elevation, so getting around Buenos Aires by bike is a breeze.
+The city’s cycling network includes more than 230km (143 miles) of bike lanes; many are served by one of EcoBici’s 396 bike stations.
+You’ll also find cycling tours guiding you through many of the city’s most enticing sights.
 While cycling is an efficient way of seeing the city, it pays to know the different road signs and keep a watchful eye on other road users.

 Before you go, check out our Buenos Aires travel guide.